tskit-dev/tskit-rust/README.md

 4. Finally, the entire rust package is generated.

 The result is a `rust` library with all of these two C libraries statically compiled in.
-Further, `rust` types and functions exist in the module name `tskit_rust::bindings`, allowing `unsafe` access to the low-level API.
+Further, `rust` types and functions exist in the module name `tskit::bindings`, allowing `unsafe` access to the low-level API.

 In the future, we hope to develop a more "rusty" front-end, hiding the `unsafe` bits from client code.